-The emergence of powerful code generation models has led to speculation about the future of the computing discipline.
-In a recent CACM viewpoint article, Welsh claims they herald the "end of programming" and believes there is major upheaval ahead for which few are prepared, as the vast majority of classic computer science will become irrelevant [41].
-In an even more recent article on BLOG@CACM, Meyer is equally impressed by the breakthroughs, placing them alongside the World Wide Web and object-oriented programming as a once-in-a-generation technology, but also takes a more optimistic view.
-In fact, Meyer predicts a resurgence in the need for classic software engineering skills such as requirements analysis, formulating precise specifications, and software verification.
+The emergence of powerful code-generation models has led to speculation about the future of the computing discipline.
+In a recent Communications Opinion article, Welsh claims they herald the "end of programming" and believes there is major upheaval ahead for which few are prepared, as the vast majority of classic computer science will become irrelevant.41 In an even more recent article on BLOG(a) CACM, Meyer is equally impressed by the breakthroughs, placing them alongside the World Wide Web and object-oriented programming as a once-in-a-generation technology, but takes a more optimistic view.1 In fact, Meyer predicts a resurgence in the need for classic software-engineering skills, such as requirements analysis, formulating precise specifications, and software verification.

 Although the impact of generative AI tools is already evident for software developers, the long-term changes for computing education are less clear.
 Experts appreciate this new technology only because they already understand the underlying fundamentals.
-The ability to quickly generate large amounts of code does not eliminate the need to understand, modify, and debug code, but instead, it highlights how important it is to develop these basic competencies!
-Code literacy skills are essential in order to critically analyze what is being produced to ensure alignment between one's intentions and the generated code.
+The ability to quickly generate large l See https://bit.ly/3TXEJKb

+Computing educators are still working through the implications of LLMs in their classrooms. amounts of code does not eliminate the need to understand, modify, and debug code.
+Instead, it highlights how important it is to develop these basic competencies.
+Code literacy skills are essential to critically analyze what is being produced to ensure alignment between one's intentions and the generated code.
 Without the skills to read, test, and verify that code does what is intended, users risk becoming mere consumers of the generated content, relying on blind faith more than developed expertise.
 We argue that writing code remains a valuable way for novices to learn the fundamental concepts essential for code literacy.

-Although professional developers may indeed spend less time in the future writing 'low-level' code, we believe that generated code will still need to be modified and integrated into larger programs.
-Although we do expect to see some shift in emphasis, even in introductory courses, towards modifying code generated by AI tools, the ability to edit such outputs and compose code in today's high-level languages will likely remain a fundamental skill for students of computing.
-This aligns with Yellin's recent viewpoint that as programs increase in complexity, natural language becomes too imprecise an instrument with which to specify them [42].
-At some point, editing code directly is more effective than issuing clarifying instructions in natural language.
+Although future professional developers may indeed spend less time writing 'low-level' code, we believe generated code will still need to be modified and integrated into larger programs.
+We do expect to see some shift in emphasis, even in introductory courses, toward modifying code generated by AI tools, but the ability to edit such outputs and compose code in today's high-level languages will likely remain a fundamental skill for computing students.
+This aligns with Yellin's recent viewpoint that as programs increase in complexity, natural language becomes too imprecise an instrument with which to specify them.42 At some point, editing code directly is more effective than issuing clarifying instructions in natural language.

-Tools like Copilot and ChatGPT, harnessed correctly, have the potential to be valuable assistants for this learning.
-We see these tools as serving a valuable teaching support role, used to explain concepts to a broad and diverse range of learners, generate exemplar code to illustrate those concepts, and generate useful learning resources that are contextualized to the interests of individuals.
-We also anticipate the emergence of new pedagogies that leverage code generation tools, including explicit teaching of effective ways to communicate with the tools, and tasks that focus on problem specification rather than implementation.
+Harnessed correctly, tools such as Copilot and ChatGPT have the potential to be valuable assistants for this learning.
+We see these tools as serving a valuable teaching support role: to explain concepts to a broad and diverse range of learners, generate exemplar code to illustrate those concepts, and generate useful learning resources that are contextualized to the interests of individuals.
+We also anticipate the emergence of new pedagogies that leverage code-generation tools, including explicit teaching of effective ways to communicate with the tools, and tasks that focus on problem specification rather than implementation.

 In light of the rapid adoption of generative AI tools, it is essential that educators evolve their teaching methods and approaches to assessment.
-Curricula should also expand to cover the broader societal impact of generative AI, including pertinent legal, ethical and economic issues.
+Curricula should also expand to cover the broader societal impact of generative AI, including pertinent legal, ethical, and economic issues.
 We believe it is imperative to get ahead of the use of these tools, incorporate them into our classrooms from the very beginning, and teach students to use them responsibly.
-In short, we must adopt or perish.
-Adoption, in this case, is not just a necessity - it's an opportunity for revitalization.
+In short, we must embrace these changes or face being left behind.
+Embracing this shift is not just essential it represents a chance to invigorate our educational practices.